Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 This last step is especially important in long runing posts using chunked transfer encoding, as in this case the receiver may not know that the connection needs to be closed or that the HTTP POST command is over.
-In case fixed lenght POST commands are used, it is easy for the receiver to detect this.

 Diagram 8: CMAF ingest flow